 Configurable exception rules are also very important and will facilitate the enhancement of the segmentation algorithm over a period of time.

-3. Accurate Fuzzy Match engines.
 Fuzzy matching calculations are very important for accurate accounting of costs and schedules.
 If the wrong percentages of matching are calculated, they can easily throw off budgetary estimates on costs and schedules required to complete the translation, possibly causing a project to go over budget and behind schedule.

 The basic Levenshtein algorithm that is applied in free or non-professional TM tools is inaccurate and therefore costly.
 Read Fuzzy Match or Fuzzy Math? for more information on why this is so.

-4. A familiar or intuitive user interface that requires minimum learning and facilitates translation work is of great value to translators.
+Requires minimum learning and facilitates translation work is of great value to translators.
 Most translators don’t want to write macros, cut and paste text or process code before they start translating.
 Ideally, they want to open a file and perform what they are best at doing, translate.
 Anything beyond that takes away from time that can be used to perfect the translation or perform more of it.

 Translation Document Preparation